 Soreness or tenderness in a general area

 Pain that radiates down into the shoulders arms or fingers; or radiates up into the head

 Tingling, numbness, or weakness that radiates into the shoulder arms or fingers

 Heath questions should be asked during the initial examination to notice any risk factors that could predispose a patient for chronic neck pain.

 Clinical findings by your Physiotherapist such as range of motion limitations in the neck (cervical spine) or around the shoulder and middle back (thoracic spine).

-If your suffering with headaches and referred pain.
+If you’re suffering with headaches and referred pain.

 There are several special tests that can be performed to help classify and diagnose your symptoms.